20 Things You Should Never Say to a Teenager

 Photo Credit: Shutterstock.

-Nobody likes a know-it-all, especially not a teenager.
-Resist the urge to gloat when they mess up.
-Offer support and guidance instead, and they might come to you next time.
+Nobody likes a gloater, least of all a teenager.
+Resist the urge to rub it in when they make a mistake.
+Offer a helping hand instead, and they just might turn to you the next time they’re in a pinch.

 “You’ll ruin your life with that tattoo.”